newsumm/2025/index.md

 Our workshop also welcomes submissions from ACL Rolling Review (ARR).
 Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until 10 October 2023.
 This should include submissions to ARR for the 15 August deadline.
 The decision of publication will be announced by 17 October 2023.
 The commitment should be done via the workshop submission website: <a href='https://www.softconf.com/emnlp2023/newsumm2023/'>START/SoftConf submission portal</a> ("ACL Rolling Review Commitment" submission type)

+<h3 class="sub_section_title"><strong>Non-archival Option</strong></h3>

+The authors have the option of submitting previously unpublished research as non-archival, meaning that only the abstract will be published in the conference proceedings.
+We expect these submissions to describe the same quality of work as archival submissions.
+These will be reviewed following the same procedure as archival submissions.
+This option accommodates publication of the work or a superset at a later date in a conference or journal which does not allow previously archived work and to encourage presentation and feedback on mature, yet unpublished work.
+Non-archival submissions should adhere to the same formatting and length constraints as archival submissions.

 <h2 class="blackpar_title" id="Dates">Important Dates:</h2>